davidgrier/idlvideo/README.md

 IDLvideo is a video framegrabber for IDL based on the cross-platform OpenCV library.
 Its goal is to provide IDL with the ability to read images directly from video cameras.
-It has been tested with IDL 8.3 and IDL 8.4 running on both GNU/linux and MacOS systems.
+It has been tested with IDL 8.3, 8.4 and 8.5 running on both GNU/linux and MacOS systems.

 Typical Usage: